 A roundup of some of the best options for small, reliable external hard drives that are perfect for backing up your images while traveling.

 If you’re posting images to Instagram, whether from a phone or computer, here’s my unofficial guide to photo and picture sizes for Instagram posts.

 Thumbnails come in handy in all sorts of places in Wordpress.
 Here’s a guide to the various ways to crop an image within Wordpress.

 If you change your Wordpress theme or even just tweak the layout of your existing theme, you might need to change the size of your thumbnails.
 Here’s how to do it.

-Lightroom might be the most popular one-stop image management and image processing app, but it’s not the only option.
-Here are some apps to look at if you’re after an alternative to Lightroom.
+Lightroom is the most popular one-stop image management and image processing app, but it’s not the only option.
+Here are some apps worth looking at if you’re after an alternative to Lightroom.